 Here are a few tips on how to store your whiskey:

-Keep it dark.
-Store bottles away from strong sunlight which can affect the delicate flavors and desired color of the spirit and cause evaporation.
-Consider using motion activated lighting to keep light exposure at a minimum.
+Direct sunlight and intense lighting causes a chemical reaction, degrading the delicate flavors of the whiskey.
+Store whiskey out of direct light and consider using motion activated lighting to keep light exposure at a minimum.